paufer2337/TestCSharpApi/Backend/src/Dyndata/README.md

 ```

 ### Arr.Slice()
-The Slice() method of Arr instances returns a shallow copy of a portion of an array into a Arr selected from start to end (end not included) where start and end represent the index of items in that array.
+The Slice() method of Arr instances returns a new Arr which is a shallow copy of a portion of the original, selected from start to end (end not included).
+Start and end represent the index of items.
 The original array will not be modified.

 #### Syntax
 ```cs